ankitkumarbrur/IT/README.md

 January 01, 2000)
 - Check on non-empty fields
 2. Implement a Static Password Protection.
-3. Write a java script to sort an array using bubble sort.
+3. Write a JavaScript to sort an array using bubble sort.
 Take the number of elements and array from user.
 4. Write a JavaScript to implement stack methods (push and pop).
 5. Write a JavaScript